8306 Shoko: Diameter and albedo

 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.24 – derived from 8 Flora, the parent body of the Flora family – and calculates a diameter of 2.38 kilometers based on an absolute magnitude of 15.28, while the Johnston's Archive estimates a diameter 3.21.

 Satellite

 In October 2013, photometric observations by Petr Pravec and a large international collaboration, revealed, that Shoko is an synchronous binary asteroid with a minor-planet moon orbiting it every 36.20 hours (1.508 days) at an estimated average distance of 9.4 km.
 The discovery was announced in December 2013.
 The mutual occultation events suggest the presence of a satellite with a diameter 1.28 km or more than 40% the size of its primary.
-The discoverers also suspect that there might be a possible third body, which would make it a rare trinary asteroid.
+The discoverers also suspect that there might be a possible third body, which would make it a rare triple asteroid.
 As of 2018, no follow-up observations have been conducted.